Spatio-Spectral Structure Tensor Total Variation for Hyperspectral Image Denoising and Destriping: Preliminaries

-where $\ScalarStepsize{1, \IndexPrimal}(\IndexPrimal = 1, \dots, \NumVarPrimal)$ and $\ScalarStepsize{2, \IndexDual}(\IndexDual = 1, \dots, \NumVarDual)$ are the stepsize parameters.
-The standard PDS needs to adjust the appropriate stepsize parameters to satisfy the convergence conditions.
+The standard PDS needs to adjust the appropriate stepsize parameters to satisfy the convergence conditions~\eqref{ieq:ConvergenceCondition}.
 On the other hand, P-PDS can automatically determine the stepsize parameters that guarantee convergence~\cite{Pock2011PPDS,Naganuma2023PPDS}.
-According to~\cite{Pock2011PPDS}, this paper designs the stepsize parameters\footnote{In~\cite{Pock2011PPDS}, the stepsize parameters are defined per element not just per variable, because the reciprocals of the row/column absolute sums of the linear operator are generally different for each row/column.
-However, in this paper, the resulting row/column absolute sum of linear operators is the same for each variable.
-Therefore, we define the variable-wise stepsize parameters in Eq.~\eqref{eq:Preconditioners} for simplicity.} as follows:
+According to~\cite{Pock2011PPDS}, we summarize the stepsize design and their convergence property. \begin{lem} [64, lemma 2] Let the diagonal matrices $\MatrixStepsize{1}, \MatrixStepsize{2}$ and the block matrix $\LinOpPPDS{}$ be set as Eq.~\eqref{eq:StepsizeMatrices} and \eqref{eq:LinearOperator}, respectively.
+In paticular,